stephanhuewe/netBlockchain/README.md

   * Multiple transactions

 ## Blockchain
 The blockchain starts with the first block, the so called "genesis block".
 This is where all started.
-Since it has no parent it is treatend a little bit different than all other blocks.
+Since it has no parent it is treated a little bit different than all other blocks.
 The genesis block could also define of how many of your "coins" are available in total.
 There we can also define the first distribution.
 In the end this block will be the first in our blockchain
 .